History of As the World Turns: The Sheffer years

 The exits of Kaba, List and Dunphy moved the show to try to rebuild its teen scene.
 Tom and Margo's son Casey was recast for the third time in two years, and Barbara and Hal's son Will was aged to 17 years old.
 Will (Jesse Soffer) was very popular with fans, but Casey was not and was often written in a negative manner.
 Two other characters, however, were brought on who did not achieve widespread popularity.
 Rafael Ortega (first AJ Lamas, then Michael Cardelle), Lucy's best friend from Montega, and his younger sister Celia (Alyssa Diaz) appeared for the first time, and immediately dominated storylines.
 Rafael was recast within three months of his first appearance and he quickly began trying to control his sister's life.
 Many fans considered the actors playing these new "Montegan transplants" to be amateurs and even the writing was also decried as being amateur.
 In one scene, Rafael, Casey, and Will all joined Celia in the girls' bathroom; another scene featured Celia trying out for a singing competition and facing criticism from a "mean", Simon Cowell-like judge—the problem was that many fans agreed with his criticisms!
 In June 2005, Rafael was written out for good and more attention was paid to new teen arrival Gwen Norbeck (Jennifer Landon).
 In August 2005, Celia left Oakdale when her relatives asked her to come back to Montega and she accepted, saying farewell to some of her friends.

 While the hijinks at Oakdale Latin High School continued, Lucinda's daughter Sierra (now played by Mary Beth Evans) became a regular on the show (after making only sporadic appearances for most of the past few decades).
 She began working at Lucinda's company, Worldwide, with Dusty Donovan (who'd dated her daughter Lucy before Lucy's exit from the show to attend college.)
 The two enjoyed a mild flirtation, while Sierra's ex-husband Craig worked with Jennifer (who started a fashion company, Street Jeans.)
 For a time the show seemed to be pushing Dusty towards Lucy's mother, Sierra, but then announced plans for a storyline with long-absent Snyder sister Meg (now played by Marie Wilson).
 For reasons that were never adequately explained by the show, Street Jeans fell under the control of Jennifer's evil mother Barbara.
-Upset that her mother took credit for her first successful fashion show and feeling abandoned by boyfriend Mike, Jennifer got drunk and slept with Craig (the father of her former lover, Bryant).
+Upset that her mother took credit for her first successful fashion show and feeling abandoned by boyfriend Mike, Jennifer got drunk and had sex with Craig (the father of her former lover, Bryant).
 Mike discovered this and forgave Jennifer, but she was not yet home free, as she soon discovered she was pregnant.